iam-rohid/ReactJS-AI-Tic-Tac-Toe/README.md

 <p align="center"><img src="./images/game-image-1.png" width="400px"><p>

-It's a Tic Toe Game but here you have to play with the AI insted of human ;-) And for that there's only 5% of chances that you can win this game 🙂.
+It's a Tic Tac Toe Game but here you have to play with the AI instead of human ;-) And for that there's only 5% of chances that you can win this game 🙂.
 If you think you are on of the 5% of people then give it a try 😜.

 ### Built With